filecoin-project/awesome-filecoin/fvm.md

 - **Decentralized compute**

   - [Lilypad (Bacalhau)](https://github.com/bacalhau-project/lilypad) distributed compute network which leverages Bacalhau & FVM
   - [Shale Protocol](https://docs.shaleprotocol.com/) Shale-Serve API is a production-ready inference API for open-source LLMs (large language models).
-It currently supports [Vicuna-13b](https://lmsys.org/blog/2023-03-30-vicuna/).
+It currently supports Llama 2 13B by default.
 It can be used as a drop-in replacement for the OpenAI API (specifically GPT3.5-turbo) in any language, including Python, cURL, and HTTP requests.

 - **Access control**